enebin/Aespa/README.md

 ---

 ## Introduction

-Aespa is a robust and intuitive Swift package for video capturing, built with a focus on the ease of setting up and usage.
+Aespa is a robust and intuitive Swift package for video and photo capturing, built with a focus on the ease of setting up and usage.

 It is designed to be easy to use from beginners to intermediate developers.
 If you're new to video recording on iOS or if you're looking to simplify your existing camera setup, Aespa could be the perfect fit for your project.

-### ✅ Super easy to use
+#### Super easy to use

 <details>
-<summary> Zip the boring configuration routine </summary>
+<summary> Zip the boring configuration for session & album </summary>

 *Before*
 ``` mermaid